bendtherules/blog-hashnode-backup/ckddoqwv80154xvs198jkaa5m.md

 ### What does this explain?

-1. Arrow functions don't have their own `this` value.
+A. Arrow functions don't have their own `this` value.
 It is taken from the closest `this`-providing scope.

 ```js
 function outer() {
   const inner = () => {